-Col. Leake's divisions of coins into classes is here followed, though it would have been much better if he had simply followed Eckhel, who arranges the coins of Kings, not apart by themselves, but in connection with the regions over which they reigned.
-Thus the coins of Macedonia in genere, and the coins of the various cities of Macedonia, are in Eckhel's system, now almost universally adopted, viewed in juxtaposition with those of the Kings of Macedonia.
-In Col. Leake's Numiemata Hellenica, which is the printed Catalogue of his collection, will sometimes be found information, which is not contained either on the tickets or in this Catalogue.
+Col. Leake's divisions of coins into classes is here followed, though it would have been much better if the had simply followed Eckhel, who arranges the coins of Kings, not apart by themselves, but in connection with the regions over which they reigned.
+Thus the coins of Macedonia, are in Eckhel's system, now almost universally adopted, viewed in juxtapesition with those of the Kings of Macedonia.
+Tu Col. Leake's Numismata Hellenica, which is the printed Catalogue of his collection, will sometimes be found information, which is not contained either on the tickets or in this Catalogue.
 To this, a copy of which is kept in the Library, the reader is referred.